jheelee21/toronto_crime_report_prediction/README.md

-# Application of Machine-Learning approaches to Crime Type Prediction using Neighbourhood Information and Police Report in Toronto
+# Predicting Crime Risk in Toronto Using Bayesian Neural Networks: A Comparative Analysis with Decision Trees and KDE

 For emergency services, whether a reported crime is of high or low risk is a critical piece of information which determines response priority and scale.
 However, such information may be missing at the time of the initial report.
-We provide a comparison of different prediction models ranging from widely-used Decision Trees and Naive-Bayes' estimation to a more niche approach using Bayesian Neural Networks (BNN).
-Results show that the BNN achieves similar performance to Decision Trees and KDE estimation but provides a built-in confidence metric alongside its predictions, as well as being robust to noisy, imbalanced data.
+We provide a comparison analysis of Decision Trees, Naive Bayes estimation, and Bayesian Neural Networks (BNN).
+Results show that the BNN achieves similar performance to Decision Trees and Naive Bayes KDE.
+Despite the lack of performance uplifts, we suggest that a BNN is suitable for our application as it provides a built-in confidence metric alongside its predictions, as well as being robust to noisy, imbalanced data.

 Project report can be found [here](docs/report.pdf).

 ## Data source